- Nominations may be submitted beginning at 8 a.m. CT on Monday, October 17, 2022.

 - Consistently follow company policies and have consistent attendance.

 Additionally, a nominated caregiver should exhibit the following considerations:

 - Actively demonstrates pride in being a Right at Home caregiver.

 - Is passionate about providing extraordinary care to clients.

 - Exemplifies the qualities of a professional caregiver.

-- Demonstrates teamwork and willingness to help other caregivers and staff.
+- Clearly demonstrates teamwork and a willingness to help other caregivers and office staff.